ivashev/dexcelerate-frontend-test-task/README.md

 ### Performance Tricks

 - **Virtual Scrolling**: Only renders what you can see, so scrolling through thousands of tokens feels smooth
-- **Smart Updates**: WebSocket updates with minimal re-renders

 ### Math That Actually Works

-- **BigNumber.js**: No more floating-point weirdness in your crypto calculations
+- **BigNumber.js**: No more floating-point weirdness in your crypto calculations.
+Might be an overkill, but makes sure everything is ok.
-- **Market Cap**: Proper handling of those big numbers and percentage changes

 ## Usage